Operation Blue Star

 The military action in the temple complex was criticized by Sikhs worldwide, who interpreted it as an assault on the Sikh religion and the entire Sikh community, as well as the root cause for the subsequent insurgency, which would gain further impetus during Operation Woodrose.
 Five months after the operation, on 31 October 1984, Indira Gandhi was assassinated in an act of revenge by two Sikh bodyguards.
-Her party, the Indian National Congress, instigated and utilized public sentiment over Gandhi's death, leading to the ensuing 1984 Anti-Sikh riots.
+Her party, the Indian National Congress, instigated and utilized public sentiment over Gandhi's death, leading to the ensuing 1984 anti-Sikh riots.

 Despite accomplishing its stated objectives, the operation has been described as "disastrous" for the Indian military and state.
 It greatly exacerbated tensions between the Indian government and the Sikh community, turning a series of police operations into widespread sectarian violence.
 The brutality of the operation and high civilian casualties spawned an insurgency in Punjab, which would be waged by Sikh militants for over a decade.
 The operation has been used as a case study highlighting the importance of respecting religious and cultural sensitivity prior to launching military operations.
-The operation has been described by members of the Sikh community, some newspapers, and some foreign officials as a Sikh genocide.

 The complex would later be raided twice more as part of Operation Black Thunder I and II, with both operations having little to no civilian casualties or damage to the Temple despite larger amounts of militants than Operation Blue Star.